delawaremathguy/ShoppingList17/README.md

 * The previous notion of sectioning out what is now the "All My Items" list into those recently purchased and then everything else has been re-envisioned.
 The new UI offers a segmented control above the list with options to display either by name or by (most recent) purchase date.
 The notion of a "history mark" preference has been removed, and the previous sectioning controls that were attached to the first section's header have been removed.
 * The "Shopping List" tab UI has also been changed to have a segmented control above the list with options to display either by name or by location, and the previous sectioning controls that were attached to the first section's header have been removed.

-### What's Will Happen in the next few Updates?
+### What Will Happen in the next few Updates?

 * Although the project seems to run fine on the code side, there's still more testing to do, comments throughout the app have not been fully updated, and I will need to add new screen shots because of some UI changes.
-I expect these will be done in about a week, but I felt it time to get the code out there as soon as it appeared to be stable.
+I expect these will be done in about a week, but I felt it time to get the code out there as soon as it appeared to be stable.  (*I may be making some minor, but unannounced updates during this time, most of which will be on the documentation side, but I will announce any bug fixes that show up*.)

+### Bugs I am working on or have fixed

+* (*02Nov*) NavigationStack and NavigationSplitView and .navigationDestination are mis-behaving on iPad, which can lead to either a crash or an infinite loop.
+No fix yet.

 ## General App Structure